Kotlin/kotlinx-kover/README.md

 [![JetBrains incubator project](https://jb.gg/badges/incubator.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)
 [![GitHub license](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg?style=flat)](https://www.apache.org/licenses/LICENSE-2.0)

-**Kover** - Gradle plugin for Kotlin code coverage tools: [Kover](https://github.com/JetBrains/intellij-coverage) and [JaCoCo](https://github.com/jacoco/jacoco).
+Gradle plugin for Kotlin code coverage tools: [Kover](https://github.com/JetBrains/intellij-coverage) and [JaCoCo](https://github.com/jacoco/jacoco).

 Minimum supported version of `Gradle` is `6.8`.

-For more information, please refer to the [documentation of the latest release](https://Kotlin.github.io/kotlinx-kover)
+For more information about recent stable release, please refer to the [documentation of the latest release](https://Kotlin.github.io/kotlinx-kover)

 ## Features

-* Collection of code coverage through `JVM` test tasks.
+* Collection of code coverage through `JVM` test tasks (JS and native targets are not supported yet).
-* `HTML` and `XML` reports.
+* generating `HTML` and `XML` reports.
-* Support for `Kotlin/JVM`, `Kotlin Multiplatform` and mixed `Kotlin-Java` sources with zero additional configuration.
+* Support for `Kotlin JVM`, `Kotlin Multiplatform` projects.
-* Support for `Kotlin Android` without the need to divide it into build types and flavours.
+* Support for `Kotlin Android` projects with build variants (instrumentation tests executing on the Android device are not supported yet).
+* Support mixed `Kotlin` and `Java` sources
 * Verification rules with bounds to keep track of coverage.
-* Customizable filters for instrumented classes.
+* Using Kover or JaCoCo Coverage tools for coverage measuring and report generation.

 ## Quickstart